James Beauttah: Early life

 James Beauttah was born Mbutu wa Ruhara at Lower Muhito in Mukurwe-ini in present day Nyeri county.
 Orphaned at an early age, he fled Nyeri for Maragua in Fort Hall, present day Murang'a county, when he was 12 years old to engage in some form of labour.
 It is here that he would get to move with his then employer to Nairobi (in 1903).
 Later on (in 1904), he would move to Mombasa and, from there, he attended the CMS school at Freretown and then undertook a telegraphist course at the CMS school in Rabai.

 At baptism in Freretown by the Reverend Canon Harry Kerr Binns, he was christened James Mbuto.
 He, later on in 1918, while working in Mombasa, anglicized his name Mbutu to Beauttah, allegedly so as to be able to circumvent then racist colonial restrictions that would've prevented him from buying shares of Brooke Bond, a white tea company operating in Kenya at the time.

 Whilst training as a telegraphist at Rabai, he lived in nearby Mazeras.
 It is at Mazeras that he would later raise his young family comprising his wife who came from the local Mijikenda community and his children including Henry Rohara.
 After the training he was posted to the post office in Mombasa and then to Buganda, in 1911.
 His tour of duty would also take him to Kikuyu, Nairobi, Naivasha, Eldoret, Kisumu, Maseno, among other Kenyan towns as he was being transferred at least once every 2 years.
 He served in Mombasa, Nairobi and Uganda again severally.

-His tours of duty across Kenya (meeting the leaders and founder members of the East African Association while working in Nairobi, those of the Young Nyika Association while posted in Mombasa and those from the Young Kavirondo Associaton while working in Kisumu and Maseno) and Uganda exposed him to the ongoing political mobilization and inspired his next moves.
+His tours of duty across Kenya (meeting the leaders and founder members of the East African Association while working in Nairobi, those of the Young Nyika Association while posted in Mombasa and those from the Young Kavirondo Association while working in Kisumu and Maseno) and Uganda exposed him to the ongoing political mobilization and inspired his next moves.
 He would eventually retire from the postal service in 1932.